Unusual Options Activity Insight: United Parcel Service | Benzinga

 Unusual Options Activity Insight: United Parcel Service

-On Friday, shares of United Parcel Service (NYSE:UPS) saw unusual options activity.
-After the option alert, the stock price moved down to $191.24.
+United Parcel Service (NYSE:UPS) shares experienced unusual options activity on Thursday.
+The stock price moved up to $191.17 following the option alert.

 - Sentiment: BULLISH